 My brother-in-law had always had Nikons and I loved them, I bought a D5500.
 I was hooked and this began my new adventure into photography.
 I quickly outgrew the D5500, so at huge expense I bought a D500.
 What a fabulous camera ( I still have it as a second body).
-Then I got one of the best cameras ever the D850.
+Then I got one of the best cameras ever made, the D850.
 I also bought some beautiful glass to go with it.

 I now have the complete setup, the full range of portrait lenses.
 Some lovely backdrops and a full lighting setup.I have designed this so that I can make a portrait in someones kitchen, their lounge or wherever, with full studio quality lighting.